utkarsh-1602/interview-approaches/javascript-practice/promises/README.md

 # Promises

 ### What are Promises ?
-- Promises are like normal classes in Javascript.
-Assume you are creating your own Promise implementation, your promise class would roughly look like this.
+- A promise in JavaScript is an object representing the eventual completion or failure of an asynchronous operation.
 Notice in your constructor you are expecting a method to be passed that you call immediately passing `resolve` and `reject` as parameters.
 ```
 class Promise {
     constructor(method) {